WuShengHan/plot_ldpc/open_WSH/readme.md

 Extremely high-speed performance achieved by fully utilizing width = 64 and degree = 4.

 ## Decoding Throughput
 Perform your own tests.
+This is under one-soft-bit decoding if you review the `bpsk_awgn` function.
+This implementation could bit-true match verilog-RTL ip.
-This implementation allows error floor detection and verification over 1 terabyte of data in 10 hours.
+The `main_wsh.cpp` C code allows error floor detection and verification over 1 terabyte of data in 10 hours.
-Compare against 5G LDPC and 5G Polar coding.
+Welcome to compare against 5G LDPC and 5G Polar coding.

 Additional Features
 Decoding over hard-inputs: Supports binary channel modeling using the `bpsk_awgn` function.